Web.com Website Builder Review: Pros and Cons

 Web.com Website Plans come in three pricing tiers, each aimed at a different level of website functionality or type of user: the Starter Plan, Marketing Plan, and Ecommerce Plan.

-The Starter Plan allows you to build a website for your business.
+The Web.com Starter Plan begins at an introductory price of $1.95 for the first 30 days, and then becomes $10 per month after that.
+This plan allows you to build a basic website for your business.
 You can create a homepage, a blog, a contact page, a portfolio— all of the necessary components for a straightforward business site with no online store.

 The Starter Plan gives you access to: